business-science/timetk/README.md

 The package contains the following functions:

 1.  **Get an index**: `tk_index` returns the time series index of time series objects, models.
-The argument `timekit_idx` can be used to return a special timekit "index" attribute for regularized `ts` objects that returns a non-regularized date / date-time index if present.
+The argument `timetk_idx` can be used to return a special timetk "index" attribute for regularized `ts` objects that returns a non-regularized date / date-time index if present.

 2.  **Get critical timeseries information**: `tk_get_timeseries_signature` and `tk_get_timeseries_summary` takes an index and provides a time series decomposition and key summary attributes of the index, respectively.
 The `tk_augment_timeseries_signature` expedites adding the time series decomposition to the time series object.